 We find a secluded area on the opposite side of the port, out of the wind.
 The sound of the shore lapping with the rugged coast, we perch, I take my shirt off to feel the sun on my bare skin.
 I lie on the rock and finish my book ‘Boy Swallows Universe’.
 I don’t realise it at the time, but I’m burning to a crisp finishing that damn book.
 Though thankful I hadn’t read it before bed, it was a gripping read.
 I peel myself up and dust off.
 What a great book, sorry you had to end.

 We drive the length of the island from top to bottom all the way to Platis Gialos.
-So ghostly without the buzz of life (tourism), much like the rest of Sifnos in early May.
+So ghostly without the buzz of life (tourism), much like the rest of Sifnos, Greece in early May.
 We stumble across Omega 3.
 I heard Tom Hanks comes here.
 The fish and wine bar is almost full (where did these people come from?) while the other restaurateurs look over longingly.

-To start; a marinated octopus lightly grilled with a black olive, caramel paste and dehydrated olives, then onto a smoked chickpea puree, with fried chickpeas, cumin oil, parsley oil, pollen and wild flowers with seeded bread (gluten free, I’m told).
+A marinated octopus lightly grilled with a black olive, caramel paste and dehydrated olives, then onto a smoked chickpea puree, with fried chickpeas, cumin oil, parsley oil, pollen and wild flowers with seeded bread (gluten free, I’m told).

 The crayfish orzo to finish a triumphant last dish, I’m devastated it’s over.
 I read that all fish caught by Omega 3 are wild, non-endangered, caught by ethical and legal means in the Greek seas.
 We wash it down with a blushing rose for me and a frosty Nisos beer for moo (it’s organic).